Certifying quantumness beyond steering and nonlocality and its implications on quantum information processing: Introduction

 \section{Introduction}

 The fundamental aspects of quantum theory such as quantum coherence and quantum nonlocality are valuable resources underpinning quantum technologies \cite{SAG+17,HHH+09,BCP+14,UCN+19}.
 Therefore, characterizing these resources \cite{CG19} is important for both the foundations of quantum mechanics and quantum information science.
 Recently, a relationship between quantum coherence and quantum discord has been established \cite{MYG+16}.
-Quantum discord captures quantumness even in separable states \cite{OZ01,HV01} and characterizes quantum resource in certain tasks in quantum information science \cite{MBC+12,ATM16, BTD+17}.
-Recently, it has been studied that even certain separable states having quantum discord can be used to generate superlocal or superunsteerable correlations which represent stronger than classical correlations in the presence of limited shared randomness (see Fig. \ref{Fig:super}) \cite{DW15,CJ,JAS17,Jeb17,JDS+18,DBD+17,DAS201855,JDK+19}.
+Quantum discord captures quantumness even in separable states \cite{OZ01,HV01} and characterizes the quantum resources in certain quantum information processing tasks \cite{MBC+12,ATM16, BTD+17}.
+Recently, it has been studied that even certain separable states having quantum discord can be used to generate superlocal or superunsteerable correlations which represent stronger than classical correlations in the presence of limited shared randomness (see Fig. (\ref{Fig:super}) and Fig. (\ref{Fig:superunsteer})) \cite{DW15,CJ,JAS17,Jeb17,JDS+18,DBD+17,DAS201855}.
+Furthermore, superunsteerability has been shown to be a resource for quantum advantage in quantum information processing \cite{JDK+19,KJP+19}.
 Thus, quantum discord can be used as a resource for quantum tasks when the shared randomness is not a free resource.

 Quantum coherence manifests itself as a resource for genuine random number generation \cite{MYC+16,HGJ17}.
 In quantum random number generation protocols, genuine randomness is certified through the violation of a Bell inequality \cite{PAM+10} or uncertainty principle guarantees randomness \cite{VMT+14}.
-In the approach based on Bell inequality, the protocol provides security in a device-independent way, i.e., without the need to have knowledge about the internal working of the quantum devices while the approach based on the uncertainty principle requires trusted quantum devices.
-Intermediate between these two approaches, an approach based on prepare and measure scenario was proposed to generate genuine randomness without the need to characterize the devices but by assuming only the Hilbert-space dimension of the devices \cite{LBL+15}.
-Semi-device-independent quantum information protocols using shared quantum state as a quantum channel have also been studied \cite{LTB+14,PCS+15,GBS16,Woo16}.
+In the approach based on Bell inequality, the protocol provides security in a device-independent way, i.e., without the need to have knowledge about the internal working of the devices while the approach based on the uncertainty principle requires trusted quantum devices.
+Intermediate between these two approaches, an approach based on prepare and measure scenario was proposed to generate genuine randomness without the need to characterize the devices but by assuming only the Hilbert-space dimensions of the devices \cite{LBL+15}.
+This approach, where only the Hilbert-space dimensions of the devices are assumed, is known as semi-device-independent (SDI) approach.
+SDI quantum information protocols using shared quantum state as a quantum channel have also been studied \cite{LTB+14,PCS+15,GBS16,Woo16}.

 In the context of the prepare and measure protocols, analogous to the Bell inequalities, dimension witnesses have been derived for certifying the Hilbert-space dimension \cite{GBH+10}.
 The dimension witnesses have been used as the quantumness certification for the semi-device-independent quantum information protocols \cite{PB11,LPY+12}.
 The relationship between the dimension witnesses and the figure merit of a quantum communication game called quantum random-access codes \cite{Nay99} enabled to demonstrate quantum random-access codes for secure quantum key distribution in a semi-device-independent way \cite{PB11}.